DataDog/hiring-engineers/answers.md

   -Bonus question: What is the difference between a timeboard and a screenboard?
     -A timeboard has all of the graphs scanned at the same time.
       -The graphs are grid-like, easier to troubleshoot, shows correlation better, and can be shared individually.
     -A screenboard is more customizeable, high-level, and flexible.
       -They have drag-and-drop widgets, which allow them to have different time lines.
       -Screenboards can be shared as a whole and have read-only access.

+  -Take a snapshot of your 'test.support.random' graph and draw a box around a section show it going above 0.90.
+      -Added!